metaxy/f-free/README.md

 ```

 The binary file should be in `build/` and begin with `ffree_`.
 So if in the config we have `"grow_reduce"` then `ffree_grow_reduce` will be called.

+## Run Benchmark
+`ruby ruby benchmark.rb -c config/your_config_file.json`

+Every programm will be tested against every instance with all the possible forbidden subgraphs.

+## View Results
+The results are in `data_benchmarks/`.
+Every result single (all programs tested against one instance and one forbidden subgraph) will habe its own folder by date.

+There will be some files.
+The most interesing will be results.json